jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

          -----
            5    K

-You could also say “longitude” instead of “height”, “latitude” instead of “width” and say you're calculating the "distance" from point "J" to point "K".
+You could also say “longitude” instead of “height”, “latitude” instead of “width” and say you're calculating the “distance“ from point “J“ to point “K".

 That part is crucial.